596050/feed-pop/README.md

 ## How to use

-- Navigate to the root of the project
+- To run locally, navigate to the root of the project

 # Install